shehreendheda/katacoda-scenarios/taggingv2/apptagging/step1.md

 In the terminal on the right, the Storedog app is being instrumented for monitoring with Datadog.
 Live traffic to the app is also being simulated.
 This may take up to 2 minutes.

-Once the app is instrumented, you will see the following message in the terminal: `The environment is prepared!
-You can now start the activity.`
+Once the app is running, you will see the message `Provisioning Complete` in the terminal along with your Datadog login credentials.

 While you wait for the environment to be prepared, you can explore the assigned tags for the application.